 Mike Park is Board Certified by the Texas Board of Legal Specialization.
 Mike became Board Certified in both Personal Injury and Civil Trial Law in 1986.
 Mike has been re-certified in both areas in 2021.

-What does it mean to be Board Certified in Personal Injury Trial Law?
+What does it mean to be Board Certified in Personal Injury Trial Law & Civil Injury Trial Law?

 An attorney who is Board Certified by the Texas Board of Legal Specialization in Personal Injury Trial Law must have handled jury trials dealing with matters such a vehicle accidents, worker’s compensation, premises liability, products liability, statutory tort claims, maritime accidents, or social security claims which involve a physical or mental injury to a person.
 The attorney must also have extensive knowledge of the law of evidence, procedure, and other substantive law involved in the trial of personal injury cases.